 In recent years, PRC government authorities have legislated on the use of the internet to protect personal information from any abuse or unauthorized disclosure.
 For example, the internet Information Services Administrative Measures prohibits an internet information services provider from insulting or slandering a third party or infringing upon the lawful rights and interests of a third party. internet information services providers are subject to legal liability if unauthorized disclosure results in damages or losses to users.
-In addition, the PRC regulations authorize the relevant telecommunications authorizes to demand rectification of unauthorized disclosure by internet information services providers.
+In addition, the PRC regulations authorize the relevant telecommunications authorities to demand rectification of unauthorized disclosure by internet information services providers.

 The PRC laws do not prohibit internet information services providers from collecting and analyzing person information of their users.
 The PRC government, however, has the power and authority to order internet information services providers to submit personal information of an internet user if such user posts any prohibited content or engages in illegal activities on the internet.
-Since 2012, the MIIT and the Standing Committee of the National Peoples' Congress enacted several regulations to stipulates the obligation and requirements imposed to the internet information services providers, including but not limited to which the internet information services may only collect user personal information necessary to provide their services and must expressly inform the users of the method, content and purpose of the collection and processing of such user personal information, and must keep strictly confidential users' personal information that they collect, and take technical and other measures as are necessary to safeguard the information against disclosure, damages and loss.
-Moreover, the PRC criminal laws and regulations prohibit companies and their employees from illegally trading or disclosing customer data obtained through the course of their business operations and any internet service provider that fails to comply with obligations related to internet information security administration as required by applicable laws and refuses to rectify upon order is subject to criminal penalty.
+Since 2012, the MIIT and the Standing Committee of the National Peoples' Congress enacted several regulations to stipulates the obligation and requirements imposed to the internet information services providers, including but not limited to which the internet information services providers may only collect user personal information necessary to provide their services and must expressly inform the users of the method, content and purpose of the collection and processing of such user personal information, and must keep strictly confidential users' personal information that they collect, and take technical and other measures as are necessary to safeguard the information against disclosure, damages and loss.
+Moreover, the PRC criminal laws and regulations prohibit companies and their employees from illegally trading or disclosing customer data obtained through the course of their business operations and any internet service provider that fails to comply with obligations related to internet information as required by applicable laws and refuses to rectify upon order is subject to criminal penalty.

 In June 2017, the PRC Cyber Security Law promulgated by the Standing Committee of the National People's Congress took effect, which is formulated to maintain the network security, safeguard the cyberspace sovereignty, national security, and public interests, protect the lawful rights and interests of citizens, legal persons, and other organizations, and requires that a network operator, which includes, among others, internet information services providers, take technical measures, and other necessary measures to safeguard the safe and stable operation of the networks, effectively respond to the network security incidents, prevent illegal and criminal activities, and maintain the integrity, confidentiality, and availability of network data.
-The PRC Cyber Security Law reaffirms the basic principles and requirements set forth in other existing laws and regulations on personal information protections and strictly confidential and setting up a comprehensive user information protection system; (i) abiding by the principles of legality, rationality and necessity in the collection and use of user information and disclosure of the rules, purposes, methods and scopes of collection and use of user information from being leaked, tampered with, destroyed, or provided to third parties.
+The PRC Cyber Security Law reaffirms the basic principles and requirements set forth in other existing laws and regulations on personal information protections and strengthens the obligations and requirements of internet service providers, which include but are not limited to: (i) keeping all user information collected strictly confidential and setting up a comprehensive user information protection system; (ii) abiding by the principles of legality, rationality and necessity in the collection and use of user information; and (iii) protecting users' personal information from being leaked, tampered with, destroyed, or provided to third parties.
 Any violation of the provisions and requirements under the PRC Cyber Security Law and other related regulations and rules may result in administrative liabilities such as warnings, fines, confiscation of illegal gains, revocation of licenses, suspension of business, and shutting down of websites, or, in severe cases, criminal liabilities.